-Yogi Bhajan, the founder of Kundalini yoga said; “If you want to learn something, read about it.
-If you want to understand it, write about it, if you want to master it, it teach it. “ So goes my study & pursuit of peace of mind.
-Meditation and mindfulness has been a thread my whole life—unknowingly, until my twenties, when I stumbled (a lot) and started meditating intentionally.
-I’ ve been blessed with unbelievable teachers.
-I’m in a monthly sangha with a mentor who has been a guiding light.
-I also participate in weekly meditation group—I feel the energy and support of being in community.
+“If you want to learn something, read about it.
+If you want to understand it, write about it, if you want to master it, it teach it,“ says Yogi Bhajan.
+So goes my study & pursuit of peace of mind.
+Meditation and mindfulness has been a thread my whole life.
+I’ ve been blessed with unbelievable teachers. monthly sangha, weekly meditation group—I feel the energy and support of being in community.
 I take periodic retreats.
 I journal.
 Several forty day commitments have taught me the rewards of daily early morning practice.
 I do that every day now.
-I read morning messages by Fred Buechner and Jay Sidebotham.
-I listen to a recorded meditation or read something by Thích Nhát Hanh, Henry Nouwen, Barbara Brown Taylor.
-I’ve gotten religious about it.
-I try to do a few minutes of breathwork and/or yoga poses, and then I get up and sit for a bit, unless my bed is extra cozy.
-Ideally I get 20 minutes of that each day.
+Morning messages and recorded meditations by Thích Nhát Hanh, Henry Nouwen, Barbara Brown Taylor.
+I read inspirations from those far wiser than me religiously.
+Ideally I sit for 20 minutes each day.
 Often not.
-Mostly, I try to come back to being present thruoghout my day, observing gratitude.
-It’s a nice balance to the unthinkable, which we all encounter... a lot.
+Mostly, I try to come back to being present throughout my day, observing gratitude.
+This provides balance to the unthinkable, which I encounter a lot.

 After hearing Admiral McCraven’s speech at UT, it changed the way I look at simple tasks like making your bed.
 His philosophy is that making your bed every morning teaches discipline and focus, allowing you start every morning with a completed task and growing your day from that.
 And if your day is complete shit, at least you have a bed that is made to come home to.
 I think this has a very powerful message and can correlate a lot to meditation; meditation puts you in a disciplined routine that helps teach focus.
 Meditating or even just sitting for 10 minutes with no distracts every day puts you in a place of calm acceptance for everything as it is.
 It is almost like training your brain to remain calm and not freak out.
 The more I meditate, the easier I find the motivation to do it.
 And its a snowball effect that gets you in a habit of calmly reflecting and learning about yourself.